Fundamentals of Public Health Supplemental Studies

 3. Completion Form

-When ready to graduate, please submit the Fundamental of Public Health Completion Form.
+When ready to graduate, please submit the Fundamentals of Public Health Completion Form.
 This form triggers an audit in the system.
 Once your completion form has been reviewed and approved, the FPHSS designation will be added to your transcript at the same time your degree is conferred.

 NOTE: Your transcript will not list the supplemental studies program unless we receive the Completion Form and you meet all requirements.